swvanbuuren/pqthread-commms/README.md

 ![Pqthreads design](doc/design.svg)

 Communication between the GUI and worker threads is solely done using Signal/Slot connections.
-This is facilitated by the GUI- and WorkerAgents.
+This is facilitated by the `GUIAgent`s and `WorkerAgent`s.

 The interface of a GUI Object is exposed by means of a Worker Object in the Worker Thread.